tomashucek/anydoc_to_markdown/README.md

 ## Description

-AnyDoc to Markdown is a command-line utility that allows users to convert different document formats into Markdown.
+AnyDoc to Markdown is a utility that allows users to convert different document formats into Markdown.
 It provides a simple interface where users can input file paths and receive converted Markdown files as output.

 ## Features